mayroberts/lcwgs-population-analysis-minus-the-cursing/Fst.md

         `unweighted_avg_fst` `weighted_avg_fst`

 - For the avg_fst we want to use weighted_avg_fst(i. e. ratio of averages) (based on Bhatia 2013 https://genome.cshlp.org/content/23/9/1514.full.pdf)\

+And then, because I gave up trying to get my code to work pullling all the files together to tabulate the output I manual created my fst table in excel because,